If you or another has been injured, dial 911 immediately!

 Click here to download our "Rideout Emergency Department" brochure.

 Emergencies can strike at any time.
-The Emergency Department at Rideout Memorial Hospital is here for you with high quality emergency and trauma care twenty-four hours a day, 365 days a year.
+The Emergency Department at Rideout Regional Medical Center is here for you with high quality emergency and trauma care twenty-four hours a day, 365 days a year.
 The facility is staffed with highly trained medical personnel well equipped to treat you in your time of need.

 At Rideout Emergency Department, we feel it is a privilege and our responsibility to provide every patient with a good experience.